lanl/ALF/docs/source/examples/simple_water.rst

 This variant is useful when builder overhead is significant or when you want a single builder submission to feed multiple sampler tasks.
-It does not change the chemical system being built; it only changes the builder task throughput.
+It does not change the chemical system being built or the ORCA scratch directory; it only changes the builder task throughput.

 Expected Outputs
 ----------------